 Right now, organic food and beverage producers and processors can choose whether to certify organic products that are marketed within B.C.
-The voluntary certification process is laid out in the Organic Agricultural Products Certification Regulation created in 1993 under the Agri-Food Choice and Quality Act.
+The voluntary certification process is laid out in the Organic Certification Regulation, created under the Food and Agricultural Products Classification Act.

 The regulatory approach is changing.
 By 2018, all food and beverage products that have the word "organic" on the label or in marketing must be certified.

 - Read about the new requirement to certify all organic food and beverage products in B.C. by 2018

 Food and beverages that are produced or processed using organic methods can be certified organic.
 The certified organic marks show consumers that the product meets defined national standards.
 You can confirm that a product is certified organic by looking for a symbol of certification.
 You can also ask the company for a copy of their certification.

 If you suspect that a product is falsely labelled as organic, contact the Canadian Food Inspection Agency.

 There are many certification bodies.
 These organizations certify food and beverage products to the Canada Organic Standard.

 Once you become certified, there are promotional materials available to you including the use of the B.C. checkmark or Canada Organic logos.
 Materials can be given to your customers to help educate them about what it means when a food and beverage product is marketed organic and how to identify organic food and beverage products in the marketplace.
 This program helps to build trust in the organic certification system.